remisalmon/dotfiles/README.md

 # dotfiles.fish

-A [fish](https://fishshell.com) script to backup and restore dotfiles with git.
+A [fish](https://fishshell.com) script to backup and restore dotfiles.

-Tested with fish 3.1.0.

-Do not try this at home.
+Do not try this at ~/.

 ```shell
 > ./dotfiles.fish